My biggest surprise in Helsinki: Delicious Finnish cuisine

 Enough with the chatter.
 Show-us-the-food!

 So here’s a visual representation of the best food in Finland I so thoroughly enjoyed during my time in Helsinki.

-You can find these eclectic foods in restaurants and markets across Finland, but there is no better to sample the local charms than in someone’s home.
+You can find these eclectic foods in restaurants and markets across Finland, but the best option is to sample the local foods in someone’s home.